 Capital Assets - Capital assets, which include property, furniture and equipment, and intangibles are reported in the governmental column in the government-wide Statement of Net Position.
 Capital assets are recorded at historical cost.
 Donated capital assets are recorded at estimated fair market value at the date of donation.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
-Capital assets are defined by the Agency as assets with initial, individual costs in excess of \$3,000 and estimated useful lives in excess of two years.
+Capital assets are defined by the Agency as assets with initial, individual costs of \$5,000 or more.